80 % of our products

 Enea opens his office door with an open smile.
 Even though he's young, he's worked at Incom for a long time and first joined the company in 2007.
 He enjoys being organised, which is useful, as his job mainly consists of preparing textile samples data sheets for textile samples and overseeing the factory’s warehouse and cutting processes.
 Enea lives in Urbania, where Incom is headquartered.
 He loves the local food and climate, as well as playing sports and singing in a band.

 Valbuna is originally from Albania, but she's spent half of her life in Italy.
 The seamstress considers Italy her real home, as it is where she's made a life for herself with a very satisfying job.
-She's been working for Incom for over two years and loves the way the factory staff help each other out.
+She's been working for Incom since 2017 and loves the way the factory staff help each other out.
 Her daily tasks include seaming and stitching garments together.
 Valbuna believes that sewing is creating, and it is something she also enjoys doing in her spare time.

 The Makers is our production partner in Morocco for high-quality suits and jackets for men.
 The history of this traditional company began in 1946 when the brothers Miel and Janus van Gils founded their company in the south of the Netherlands.
 It grew rapidly and production facilities in Belgium, Portugal and Morocco were added gradually.
 Today, The Makers is still family-owned, and the company is run from Breda in the Netherlands.
 Beau van Gils, grandson of Miel van Gils, is often on-site in Morocco to conduct training for the tailors.
 We value The Makers for their great attention to detail and their special eye for the perfect fit.